First Avail: Everything You Need to Know

-You may have heard the term “first avail” in our new registration orientation or may have seen it when texting with a Casting Director or reading through our articles, but do you fully understand what it means?
+You’ve likely seen the term “first avail” when messaging with a Casting Director or reading through our articles, but do you fully understand what it means?
 Knowing the difference between “checking your avail” and “first avail” and what to do when you are on first avail is a big part of being a Background Actor with Central Casting.